 - Other credit criteria

 - The SBA offers an extensive network of experienced professionals and resources, tailored to specific business needs.
 The Small Business Development Centers (SBDC) and Service Core of Retired Executives (SCORE) offices associated with the SBA can provide advice, counseling, and research assistance on starting and running a business.
-SCORE, in particular, is a national network of more than 11,000 entrepreneurs, business leaders, and executives who volunteer as mentors to America’s small businesses.
-They have more than 320 offices throughout the country and have helped more than 10 million entrepreneurs and small business owners.
+SBDC, in particular, is a national network of more than 900 service locations.
+Current or aspiring entrepreneurs can receive free, one-on-one start-up, growth, or improvement assistance from qualified staff and volunteers.
+SBDCs help business owners write business plans, complete realistic financial projections, and prepare to obtain bank financing and more.
+Find your local SBA resources by clicking here.

 How the SBA Can Help You